google-research/runtime-error-prediction/README.md

 - **target_lineno**: The line number at which the error occurred, or else 0 if no error occurred during the execution of the submission.
 - **target_node_indexes**: A list of indices of all control flow nodes that are consistent with the target line number target_lineno.
 - **num_target_nodes**: An integer.
 The number of elements in 'target_node_indexes'.
-- **post_domination_matrix**: An nxn 0/1 matrix.
+- **post_domination_matrix**: An n x n 0/1 matrix.
 A 1 at element i,j indicates that i is post-dominated by j.
 This means that any path from i to the exit necessarily passes through node j.
 - **post_domination_matrix_shape**: A 2-tuple of integers representing the shape of the post domination matrix.
 - **problem_id**: A string e.g. "p00001" indicating the problem id corresponding to the submission's problem in the original Project CodeNet dataset.
 - **submission_id**: A string e.g. "s149981901" indicating the submission id of the submission in the original Project CodeNet dataset.